 It usually takes Amazon between 5–10 working days to verify information, but it can take longer.
-You may be able to start selling on Amazon whilst your information is being verified; however, this is subject to certain criteria.
-In some cases, you may have to wait until your information is verified before Amazon allows you to start selling.
+You may be able to sell on Amazon whilst your information is being verified, but this is subject to certain criteria.
+In some cases, you may have to wait until your information is verified before you are permitted to sell on Amazon.

 Where can I get a copy of my ‘business registration extract’?

 A business registration extract is an official document that confirms the registered details of a business.
-The document that you will need to provide for this purpose will depend on your business structure.
+The document that you will need to provide for this purpose depends on your business structure.

-If you are selling on Amazon as a UK-registered limited company or LLP, you can provide a Company Report.
-To obtain this document, following these simple steps:
+If you decide to sell on Amazon as a UK-registered limited company or LLP, you can provide a Company Report.
+To obtain this document, follow these simple steps: